dougeby/IntuneDocs/InTuneDocs/develop/intune-app-sdk-android.md

 * **SkipBroker** is used in case the ClientID has not been configured to use the broker redirect URI.
 The default value is "false."
 	* For apps that **do not integrate ADAL** and **do not want to participate in device-wide brokered authentication/SSO**, this should be set to "true."
 When this value is "true," the only redirect URI that will be used is NonBrokerRedirectURI.

 	* For apps that do support device-wide SSO brokering, this should be "false."
 When the value is "false," the SDK will select a broker between the result of [`com.microsoft.aad.adal.AuthenticationContext.getRedirectUriForBroker()`](https://github.com/AzureAD/azure-activedirectory-library-for-android) and NonBrokerRedirectURI, based on the availability of the broker on the system.
-In general, the broker will be available from the Company Portal or Azure Authenticator.
+In general, the broker will be available from the Company Portal app or Azure Authenticator app.

 ### Common ADAL configurations